 One thing about Swedish Christmas (and really, Easter too!) that I do not understand is Julmust.
 Julmust is Sweden’s special Christmas soda, and Swedes tend to go crazy over it.
 The first time I tried a sip I almost spit it back out, because to me it tasted like a three-day-old rum and coke that had gone flat.
 Not my cup of tea, thats for sure!

-The last tidbit of information about Christmas in Sweden that I have to offer is definitely a fun trivia fact.
+The last tidbit of information about Swedish traditions that I have to offer is definitely a fun trivia fact.
 Each year on Christmas Eve, the local TV station plays Donald Duck and friends, or “Kalle Anka och hans vänner”.
 A little bit of a different tradition, that’s for sure!